ADnath12/ADnath12/README.md

 </p>
 <h1 align="center">Hi 👋, I’m Akash Debnath 😃 😃</h1>

-- 👀A dedicated and detail-oriented Data Analyst with a passion for turning complex data into actionable insights. , I specialize in statistical analysis, data modeling, and data visualisation.
+- 👀I'm a data analyst with a passion for transforming raw data into actionable insights.
+With a strong foundation in Excel, Python.
+As a dedicated Data Analyst with a keen eye for detail, I excel at transforming complex datasets into clear, actionable insights.
+My expertise lies in statistical analysis, data modeling, and data visualization, allowing me to drive informed decision-making and uncover meaningful patterns in data.

 - 🌱 I’m currently learning Data Analysis
 - 📫 How to reach me: debnathakash203@gmail.com